Tony Heyes: short c.v.

 A Secular Humanist, for six years Tony served on the Human Research & Ethics Committee at the Royal Victorian Eye & Ear Hospital - a part of the University of Melbourne.

-Since 2004 Tony has been a Tutor with the University of the Third Age, the U3A, predominately at Manningham but also at Nunawading and on the Mornington Peninsula at Dromana.
+Since 2004 Tony has been a Tutor with the University of the Third Age, the U3A, predominately at Manningham but also at Nunawading and occasionally on the Mornington Peninsula at Dromana.
 Subjects taught include: "Web Page Design", "The History of Science", "The Philosophy of Science", "The Physics of the World About Us", "The History of Evidence Based Medicine" and "Cosmology".

 In 2018 Tony was invited to become an Honourary Fellow in the School of Physics at the University of Melbourne.